ms475/Udacity-Create-A-Data-Science-Blog-Post/README.md

 5. Scikit-Learn
 6. os (inbuilt library)

+## Summary of Results
+From our Analysis we have understood the following:
+1. Downtown seems to have the absolute cheapest properties, but Roslindale, Allston and Hyde Park are the cheapest neighborhoods to rent from.
+Ignoring outliers, Bay Village seems to be the most premium region.
+2. Apartments are by far the most common type of listings, with houses a distant second.
+Surprisingly apartments are much more expensive than houses.
+3. Wi-Fi, heating and smoke detectors lead the way, with 98%, 96% and 92% respectively.
+Kitchens are also very common, with 88% of properties containing them.
+However, care must be taken to note that very few properties are explicitly stated as wheelchair accessible, at around 1.3%.
+4. We were unable to create a model that succesfully predicts pricing.
+Further analysis is needed

 ## Acknowledgements and Sources:
 I was able to obtain the relevant data from here: https://www.kaggle.com/airbnb/boston?select=listings.csv